Program in Geography

 Bachelor of Arts in Environment, Sustainability and Geography (choose from one of three focus area in Environment and Sustainability, Geography, and Urban and Regional Studies)

-Bachelor of Science in Geographic Information Science
+Bachelor of Arts in Geographic Information Science (until fall 2018)

 Post-Baccalaureate Certificate in Geographic Information Science